chandermani/snyk-dependency-checker/README.md

 # Installing and running
 To install dependencies from the command line run `npm i` To run, from command line run `npm run dev`
+To test, from command line run `npm run test`

 To get package dependencies navigate to `http://localhost:3000/packages/<packagename>/<version>/dependencies`.
 Example: http://localhost:3000/packages/jws/4.0.0/dependencies